alexmardasov/teamcity-automation/README.md

 2. When tests are compiling, Hamcrest matchers are automatically generated for all data classes (pojos).
 I use https://github.com/marmer/hamcrest-matcher-generator library for it.

 3. When first test is launched, it starts Teamcity and Agent containers from ./docker/teamcity-compose.yml.
+If there are no sutable containers on the host machine, Testcontainers will pull it.
 I wait until "TeamCity is running" in logs, that means teamcity server has been initialized and launched, after that I'm trying to authorize all the agents.
 Only after that a test itself is going to be run.

 4. UI tests are launched a container with Browser and perform all the steps inside it.
 If some test will fail a new recording with its execution will be added to ./logs/vnc-records.
 By default it records